snapshot-labs/snapshot-docs/space-handbook/nft-voting/most-common-erc-721.md

 {% hint style="info" %}
 If your project is releasing the NFT collection in batches with a limited amount of NFT minted on the deployment of the contract, then don't worry.&#x20;

-It won't affect the calculation of the Voting Power.
+It won't affect the calculation of the Voting power.
 Feel free to implement it in your space and engage your community in the governance process! ⚡️
 {% endhint %}

 **Strategy setup:**